 Orchids are in a dormant state in the winter months.
 Orchids slow down in growth in winter and do not feed them.
 You can feed them again when spring comes.

 A higher percentage of nitrogen can be applied during the growing time.
 The best time to fertilize Orchid is during the Summer and Spring months.

 If Orchids are unhealthy and weak, do not feed them.
 Do not overfeed Orchids.
 Notice if leaves are floppy and dark green, they are unhealthy.

-Too many fertilizers will force Orchid to grow too fast and harm it.
+Too many fertilizers will force orchids to grow too fast and harm them.
 It becomes weaker and becomes susceptible to Orchid diseases.
-They will not be looking their best at this stage.
+They will not be looking at their best at this stage.

 How to fertilize Orchid?

 Orchids need only less amount of fertilizer than other plants.
-Orchid also only need less watering, the less even better.
+Orchids also only need less watering, the less even better.

 Orchids can still live even if you overfeed them and adding more fertilizer nutrients.
 But if it is too much you can harm them.
 You have to know the right amount at the right time.
 It would be the key to beautiful blooms and stronger Orchid plants.

 Use the 20-20-20 NPK formulation fertilizer at its quarter strength.
-If you use a 10-10-10 NPK formulation fertilizer, use at a rate of at half the strength.
+If you use a 10-10-10 NPK formulation fertilizer, use it at a rate of half the strength.

 Orchids do not need a high concentration of Nitrogen.
 Nitrogen with more than 20% in a fertilizer formulation can become a pollutant and harm your Orchid.